 Performance Comparison vs. Other Compressor Types

-As centrifugal flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of dynamic compressor.
+As centrifugal flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of a dynamic compressors.
 Now, introducing axial flow compressors.

 As you have learned from this article, the flow in the centrifugal air compressor radially recedes from the driving shaft perpendicular to its motion.
 On the other hand, the axial compressor’s flow direction is parallel to the axis of its shaft.

-Axial compressors are far more suited to designs with multi-stages and have smaller frontal area.
+Axial compressors are far more suited to designs with multi-stages and have smaller frontal areas.
 Centrifugal compressors can boast difficulties if a multi-stage requirement is desired.

-In regards to the ever so important pressure ratio.
-The centrifugal compressor achieves the highest per stage ratio in comparison to the axial that develops a very low pressure ratio per stage.
+In regards to the ever-so-important pressure ratio.
+The centrifugal air compressor achieves the highest per-stage ratio in comparison to the axial which develops a very low-pressure ratio per stage.
 This leads to the requirement for more stages, which may become a hassle or difficulty.

 Centrifugal Compressors vs Positive Displacement Compressors

-The positive displacement compressors have a very high pressure ratio when compared against these two dynamic compressors.
+The positive displacement compressors have a very high-pressure ratio when compared to these two dynamic compressors.

 Axial compressors hold the best efficiency rating, higher than centrifugal and positive displacement compressors.
 This is primarily at large capacities because positive displacement compressors are generally the best for small capacities.